John Daniell papers, 1868-1945, bulk 1868-1923

 Scope and content:

-The collection consists of 790 items from 1868 to 1945; it includes correspondence (including 29 letter books), documents, and photographs related to the career of John Daniell, Sr. (1839-1898) and his son, mining engineer John Daniell, Jr. (1875-1945).
+The collection consists of 790 items from 1868 to 1945; it includes correspondence (including 29 letter books), documents, and photographs related to the career of Captain John Daniell, Sr. (1839-1898) and his son, mining engineer John Daniell, Jr. (1874-1960).
 Subjects include: the operation and development of the Michigan mines and related railroads; labor conditions; the activities of rival companies; mining finance; stock market speculations; and national and international mining syndicates.
 There is also some information on mining in Arizona and Montana.
 Over 500 letters in the collection addressed to John Daniell, Sr. are chiefly from Albert S. Bigelow and officers of the Bigelow-Clark Syndicate in Boston, Massachusetts.
-Three letter books and correspondence belonging to John Daniell, Jr. (1875-1945) are chiefly concerned with mining in Finland, Arizona, and Montana, where the younger Daniell worked as a mining engineer from 1899 to 1923.
+Three letter books and correspondence belonging to John Daniell, Jr. are concerned with mining in Finland, Arizona, and Montana, where the younger Daniell worked as a mining engineer from 1899 to 1923.

 Biographical / historical:

 John Daniell, Sr. (1839-1898) came to the United States from Cornwall, England, in 1863.
 He supervised a gold mine in California for a brief time but was superintendent of a group of copper mines in Michigan's Lake Superior region from 1872 to 1894; the mines were owned by the Boston investment firm of A. S. Bigelow and Joseph Clark.
 In addition to developing the Michigan mines, Daniell also made consulting trips to Montana and Arizona for his firm.
 His advice led to their investment in mines which were later amalgamated to form the Anaconda Copper Mining Company of Montana.
-John Daniell, Jr. (1875-1945), graduated with a B.S. and E.M. from the Michigan School of Mines.
+John Daniell, Jr. (1874-1960), graduated with a B.S. and E.M. from the Michigan School of Mines.
 He worked for the Franklin Mining Company from 1899 to 1904; Badger Lead and Zinc, Wolverine, Superior and Great Lakes Copper from 1907 to 1910.
-From 1910 to 1913 he was in Finland with the Finnish American Mining Company (graphite), then in Arizona, Oregon, and Virginia City (Montana) where he managed the J. H. and W.B.
+From 1910 to 1913 he was in Finland with the Finnish American Mining Company (graphite), then in Arizona, Oregon, and Virginia City, Montana where he managed the J. H. and W.B.
 Millard Mining Company, during the years 1922 to 1923.

 Acquisition information: